MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/ConvertTo-SPOMigrationEncryptedPackage.md

 # ConvertTo-SPOMigrationEncryptedPackage

 ## SYNOPSIS
-Use this command to convert the XML that is generated in your temporary folder.
-It saves a new set of targeted encrypted migration package metadata files to the target directory.
+Use this Cmdlet to convert your XML files into a new encryted migration package.

 ## SYNTAX